Riduidel/couchbase-mobile-portal/md-docs/_data/canonicals.md

 - `path`: the path location to generate the file.
 - `redirect_to`: the redirect URL to include as the canonical URL and in the `window.location.href` function.

+Note: Generated files in _11 and _12 should not be checked in Git.

 ### Deploy

 Once the files are generated, they can be generated as html files with Jekyll for verification.